-ICS takes the privacy of our members, delegates and website users seriously.
-This policy sets out what data we collect and why.
+ICS takes the privacy of our members, delegates and website users seriously and aim to use personal information fairly, correctly and safely in line with the legal requirements set out by the General Data Protection Regulations (GDPR) This policy sets out what data we collect and why.
 This policy covers our website, membership systems, payment processing and scientific publication online.
 If you have any questions please contact us on email@example.com

 Who are we?